 If the time has come to end your marriage with divorce, you need a plan.
 For Tulsa men, that plan should include a local lawyer familiar with the local court system and dedicated to helping men navigate complicated family law litigation.
-When you are facing a divorce in Tulsa, you need an experienced Tulsa men’s divorce lawyer.
+When facing a divorce in Tulsa, you need an experienced Tulsa men’s divorce lawyer.

 Planning For The Initial Separation